How Many Yards in 13 Feet: A Complete Guide to Understanding the Conversion

 Yards = Feet ÷ 3

 This formula works every time you need to convert feet to yards.
-You simply take the total number of feet and divide it by 3.
+In practice, you simply take the total number of feet and divide it by 3.
 The result will be the equivalent number of yards.

 For example: